Barney is a little different from the usual Swiss bartender. He is fully automated, mixes dozens of cocktails and even makes terrible jokes.

 A "barista" version has also been developed which produces different types of coffee.
 Both versions can be enriched by a "conversation module".
 In this way the bartender Barney can make "jokes" that would make a puppy melt instantly.
 For example, I'm not kidding, a chilling string of puns about how he was offered a role in the latest Terminator movie.

 "We are getting some interest," the Chief Sales Officer told Reuters Gery Colombo.
-"We think Barney can be a fun attraction that can take people to a bar because he's always on the go and he's so different."
+"We think Barney can be a fun attraction that can bring people to a bar because he's always on the go and he's so different."

 Dear it costs me, this bartender